-USBSecure Professional runs as a service in Windows XP, Windows Vista or Windows 7.
+USBSecure Professional runs as a service in Windows XP, Windows Vista, Windows 7, Windows 8/8.1 and Windows 10.
 You can define the users who are able to use certain USB devices.

 To enable a complete group of devices – e.g. non-critical devices like USB mouses, keyboards or scanners – for all users, you need to place just one entry in the central USB config file usb.cfg in the AllUsers section.